UK Youth Climate Coalition: 2010

-A month later, the Department for Energy and Climate Change launched a Youth Advisory Panel, including representatives from the UKYCC.
-It is reported that this followed a proposal suggested by the UK Youth Climate Coalition and their coalition partners People & Planet and Plan UK.
+Participating in the Department for Energy and Climate Change Youth Advisory Panel with partners People & Planet and Plan UK.

-In April, the UKYCC launched a viral video campaign called "Shake your money maker" to raise awareness of ethical banking amongst its supporters.
-The campaign ran with the slogan, "It might not come with a free popcorn machine, but an ethical bank account will sow the seeds for a cleaner, brighter future."
-The organisation estimated that if each of their 2,000 supporters had £500 in their account and they were all to switch to an ethical bank, this would total £1 million.
+Launching a viral video campaign called "Shake your money maker" to raise awareness of ethical banking amongst its supporters.
+The campaign ran with the slogan, "It might not come with a free popcorn machine, but an ethical bank account will sow the seeds for a cleaner, brighter future.".

-Before the May General Elections, the UKYCC supported the British Youth Council Manifesto and the Vote Global campaign which intended to raise awareness of key issues during the election campaign.
+Supporting the British Youth Council Manifesto and the Vote Global campaign during the General Elections.